 Code Name Description P2C1 MR support for OSH training During the training of the Health & Safety officer that happened on or outside of the construction areas, an xR application that inform them about the zones of the construction area or other information needed for training sessions will be of interest.
 Depending on the case, the open callers should develop an applications that support OSH training phase.
-This application should be integrated with the BIM model provided by the MOW in ifc format.
+This application should be integrated with the BIM model provided by the MOW in IFC format.
 Either AR application may be provided supporting the newcomer during the OSH training at the real construction site, or VR adaptable application enabling a virtual walk through the construction site indicating crucial from the OSH perspective areas.
-Together with the application at least of one hardware should be provided.
-For the purpose of VR application, scans of the construction site will not be available.
-P2C2 Vision-based hazard monitoring In the ASSIST-IoT, edge techniques are being developed to identify hazardous events from the worker's movement using IMU sensor, but the monitoring of them with vision-based techniques has not been investigate.
+Together with the application, scans of the construction site will not be available.
+P2C2 Vision-based hazard monitoring In the ASSIST-IoT, techniques are being developed to identify hazardous events from the worker's movement using an IMU sensor, but the monitoring of them with vision-based techniques has not been investigate.
 For that reason, open callers could develop algorithms to recognize human-related events such as slips, falls etc. or hazardous ones such as explosion, fire etc. in video frames taken from the construction site.
 Another potential application to be considered for the vision-based system is verification of a use of required PPE (especially protective helmet and high visibility vest) by construction workers, subcontractors and visitors and in the case of irregularities - send notification to the OSH manager.
 Open Caller should provide both the hardware ensuring monitoring of at least four selected locations, as well as the software.
-P2C3 2D/3D localization map user interface One of the most critical enablers of ASSIST-IoT is the (geo)Localization enabler which is responsible to locate the human and assets inside the workplace.
-Taking advantage that the location data already exists, a localisation interface that can be part of ASSIST-IoT platform, may be developed by open callers to visualise the workers and assets on 2D/3D map based on related BIM.
+P2C3 2D/3D localization map user interface ASSIST-IoT provides the Location Tracking enabler for locating human and assets inside the workplace, and the Location Processing enabler for running complex, streaming geospatial queries on the data.
+Taking advantage of this, an ASSIST-IoT integrated localisation interface, may be developed by OC applicants to visualise the workers and assets on 2D/3D map based on the BIM model of the worksite.
 In addition, functionalities such as overcrowding detection and others could also be included in the localisation interface.
-P2C4 Personal cooling system Exposure to high ambient temperature together with a physical load that construction workers are exposed to, may lead to a significant thermal load and the heatstroke.
-Therefore, ASSIST-IoT will provide health and safety monitoring system that will identify eventual health issues and notify the OSH manager being at the construction site when there is a need to provide the first aid.
-However, in order to prevent such health threatening situations, workers at the most demanding working stands may be equipped with high-visibility protective clothing with integrated personal cooling system that adjusts its efficiency to individual preferences, worker's thermal load and environmental conditions.
-Such smart cooling clothing should be compatible with and take information from the ASSIST-IoT health and safety monitoring system, as well as the weather station.
-AI-based predictive capabilities of this solution will be additionally appreciated.
-The Open Caller should provide at least 5 pieces of the smart cooling clothing with relevant application.

-P1C# IoT devices integration Integration of new IoT devices to bring value to ASSIST-IoT pilot scenarios.
-P1C Global Others fitting within the global challenges descriptors (see A.2 -
+P2C4 AR Notifications for Workers The construction site is an ever-changing environment with a high turnover of workers and subcontractors, which may lead to having people on the site who are unaware of the many potential hazards that may occur.
+Taking advantage of ASSIST-IoT worker location tracking and danger zone mapping, users should be able to use mobile devices that provide them with up-to-date information on hazards with the help of mixed reality software.
+The software should also contain information about possible escape routes in case of dangerous situations P2C5 Creating temporary dangerous zone notifications New dangers may appear on the construction site at any time and many of them are temporary.
+Workers responsible for carrying out dangerous tasks should fence off and clearly mark the area where they will be working to prevent harm to themselves or other workers.
+Using the ASSIST-IoT infrastructure, a mobile application may be created by OC applicants that would allow a worker to easily mark the temporary danger zones, while working in the construction site.
+The application should integrate with the available BIM model of the building, to provide the user with the necessary context.
+P2C # IoT devices integration Integration of new IoT devices to bring value to ASSIST-IoT pilot scenarios.
+P2C Global Others fitting within the global challenges descriptors (see A.2 -